-FACT SHEET PUPPY VACCINATIONS
+FACT SHEET Puppy Vaccinations

 Vaccination rules apply to ALL unnamed greyhounds, whether just whelped or ready to be named to ensure that they are protected against infectious diseases.

-Bitches must be vaccinated before breeding to ensure antibodies are transferred to pupples.
+Bitches must be vaccinated before breeding to ensure antibodies are transformed to puppies.

 The vaccine options listed in the table below are the minimum requirement to ensure that all greyhounds are vaccinated to a C5 level by 16 weeks of age.

-Thereafter a C5 vaccination of all greyhounds is recommended annually.
+Thereafter a C5 vaccination of all greyhounds is required annually.

-MINIMUM VACCINATION REQUIREMENTS Options 6 - 8 weeks 10 -16 weeks 1 (preferred) C3 C3 + kennel cough intra-nasal (BB + PI) 2 (preferred) C3 C4 + kennel cough oral (BB only) 3 C3 + injectable kennel cough (BB + PI) C3 + injectable kennel cough (BB + PI) 10 - 12 weeks 14 - 16 weeks 4 C3 C3 + Injectable kennel cough (BB + PI) C3 + Injectable kennel cough (BB + PI)
+MINIMUM VACCINATION REQUIREMENTS Options 6 - 8 weeks 10 -16 weeks 1 (preferred) C3 C3 + kennel cough intra-nasal (BB + PI) 2 (preferred) C3 C4 + kennel cough oral (BB only) 3 C3 + injectable kennel cough (BB + Pl) C3 + injectable kennel cough (BB + PI) 4 C3 10 - 12 weeks C3 + injectable kennel cough (BB + Pl) 14 - 16 weeks C3 + injectable kennel cough (BB + Pl)

-Participants are reminded that puppies are not permitted to be moved from their whelping property until they have been microchipped (i.e. typically at 12 weeks of age).
+Participants are reminded that puppies are not permitted to be moved from their whelping property until they have been vaccinated and microchipped (i.e. typically at 12 weeks of age).
 This allows the pups to build up some immunity following vaccination.
 Remember they are still at risk until two weeks after their final puppy vaccinations at 10-16 weeks.

-Puppy vaccination records need to include the following information;
+Puppy vaccination records need to include the following information:

-- Parentage Sire and Dam
+- Parentage sire and dam;

-- Whelp date
+- Whelp date;

-- Gender
+- Gender:

-- Colour
+- Colour:

-- Type of Vaccination
+- Type of vaccination;

-- Vet details
+- Vet details:

-- Vaccination Date
+- Vaccination date.

-Copies of vaccination records need to be provided to GWIC via email or post.
-Blank puppy vaccination certificates can be found on the GWIC website.
+Copies of vaccination records need to be provided via eTrac.